 top of page

-Short answer: usually yes once a binding contract is formed – but the key is when that actually happens.
+Short answer: Usually yes, once a binding contract is formed – but the key is when that actually happens.
+This is where most people (and plenty of agents) blur the line.

-Auction Process in Victoria
+Understanding the Auction Process in Victoria

-Legally, the auction event is just the mechanism to find a buyer and a price.
+Legally, the auction event is just a way to find a buyer and a price.
+The binding part is the contract of sale.
+At a standard residential auction:

 • The vendor signs the contract before the auction starts.